ybilalzade/Translation-MLKit/README.md

-Hi, in this example I used Google's Translation API from MLKIT.
+Example shows using Google's Translation API from MLKIT.